All API HubAll API Hub

 Frequently Asked Questions

-A: Safari extensions need to be packaged as macOS applications for installation and distribution, which differs from Chrome/Edge/Firefox directly installing .crx or .xpi files.
+Safari extensions need to be packaged as macOS applications for installation and distribution, which differs from Chrome, Edge, and Firefox directly installing .crx or .xpi files.

-Q: What's the difference between having a developer account and not having one?
+What's the difference between having and not having a developer account?

-• No account: You can build and use it locally, but it's more for development, debugging, or personal use.
-It generally cannot be directly distributed to regular users.
+• Without an account: You can build and use it locally, but it's more for development/debugging/personal use and generally cannot be directly distributed to ordinary users.

-• With an account: You can perform official signing and distribute through TestFlight / App Store, suitable for long-term maintenance and official releases.
+• With an account: You can create a formal signature and distribute via TestFlight / App Store, which is suitable for long-term maintenance and official releases.

-A: No. Safari cannot be directly unpacked and loaded for official installation like Chrome.
-Local usage typically goes through Xcode, while official distribution goes through TestFlight / App Store.
+No. Safari cannot be directly unpacked and loaded for formal installation like Chrome.
+Local usage typically goes through Xcode, while official distribution uses TestFlight / App Store.

-Q: What should I do if I encounter errors during the build?
+What if I encounter errors during the build?

 • Xcode command-line tools are installed: xcode-select --install